 New York State enforces strict laws to protect our environment.
 Properties along the Hudson River, including The Culinary Institute of America, are under special scrutiny to ensure that the fragile ecosystem of the estuary is not compromised.
-The Department of Environmental Conservation may impose fines of up to \$10,000 for various violations (e.g., oil/grease spills, recycling infractions, etc.).
-Students must obey the college's policies and procedures relating to environmental issues to avoid possible liability in an incident.
+Fines of up to \$10,000 may be imposed by the Department of Environmental Conservation for various violations (e.g., oil/grease spills, recycling infractions, etc.).
+It is extremely important that students obey the college's policies and procedures relating to environmental issues to avoid possible liability in an incident.